Input Reduction Enhanced LLM-based Program Repair: Experiments Results

-The benefit intensifies on more complex bugs.
-On D‑difficulty tasks, the Reduced Test prompt lifts Qwen2.5’s pass@10 by 44.8\% and pushes GLM4‑9B‑chat up by 44.9\%.
-Tasks with difficulties E\&F see Qwen‑Plus rise from 13.9\%, and DeepSeek‑V3 recover part of the loss incurred by the origin test input, moving from 51.7\% to 56.7\%.
+Gains are strongest on D-difficulty tasks.
+On D-difficulty tasks, the Reduced Test prompt lifts Qwen2.5’s pass@10 by 44.8\% and pushes GLM-4-9B-chat up by 44.9\%.
+Tasks with difficulties E\&F see Qwen2.5-Plus rise from 51.7\% to 55.0\%, and DeepSeek-V3 recover part of the loss incurred by the origin test input, moving from 51.7\% to 56.7\%.

 In contrast, prompting the unreduced test case often hampers performance.
-GLM4‑9B‑chat’s overall pass@10 falls from 8.5\% with no test case to 6.5\% when the complete input is added, while DeepSeek‑V3 drops from 66.5\% to 63.0\% under the same switch.
+GLM-4-9B-chat’s overall pass@10 falls from 8.5\% with no test case to 6.5\% when the complete input is added, while DeepSeek-V3 drops from 66.5\% to 63.0\% under the same switch.
 These observations confirm that a focused counterexample, as provided by \tool, supplies the LLM with sufficient evidence to pinpoint the defect.

-To test whether the improvement is due to randomness, we leverage MWW tests \cite{mann1947test,wilcoxon1992individual} to further confirm the improvement, returning a two‑sided p‑value with $<0.05$; therefore, the null hypothesis of equal success probabilities between \tool and the “Origin Test” is rejected, establishing that the gain is statistically significant.
+To test whether the improvement is due to randomness, we leverage MWW tests \cite{mann1947test,wilcoxon1992individual} to further confirm the improvement based on 4 LLMs, returning a two-sided p-value with $<0.05$; therefore, the null hypothesis of equal success probabilities between \tool and the “Origin Test” is rejected, establishing that the gain is statistically significant.
+On LFTBench with Qwen2.5-Coder-7B-instruct, leveraging reduced test produced by ddmin-only attains 5.7\% pass@1, 16.1\% pass@5, and 22.0\% pass@10, compared to 6.3\%, 17.9\%, and 25.5\% for \tool; the gap at pass@10 is also statistically significant under a two-sided MWW test (p < 0.05).